 Telesign maintains appropriate technical and organizational measures to protect Customer Personal Data as set forth in Appendix 2 of the DPA – Security Measures.
 For more information on Telesign’s security framework, please review our Security Whitepaper.

 Yes, with prior ninety (90) days written notice and not more than once in any twelve (12) month calendar period, at each Party’s cost and expense, except if required by an instruction of a competent data protection authority or if Customer believes a further audit is necessary due to a personal data breach suffered by Telesign.

 Yes, Telesign is ISO/IEC 27001:2013 certified.
 Please reach out to Telesign’s Privacy Office to obtain the certificate.

-We are committed to doing everything we can to stop a breach from ever happening within our systems, but in the event that one was to occur, we will notify the relevant Customers and/or supervisory authorities (as applicable) without undue delay upon becoming aware.
+We are committed to doing everything we can to stop a breach from ever happening within our systems, but in the event that one was to occur, we will notify the relevant Customers and/or data protection authorities (as applicable) without undue delay upon becoming aware of the breach.

 The duration of the processing is limited to the duration needed to perform Telesign’s obligations under the main agreement with Telesign unless a legal obligation applies.
 The obligations of Telesign as set out in the DPA with regard to the personal data processing continue until the data have been properly deleted or have been returned at the request of the Customer.